Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 GROUP BY a.id,a.geom
 ```

-Up until this step, I added two new columns onto my road table that are necessary to perform any network calculations: source; target.
-Now, I need to add a cost column which is the third input necessary for network analyses.
-I defined cost as the time(minutes) it takes to walk the length of the road segment.
+As previously explained, network analysis functions require three attribute columns which represent the source, target, and cost of each line segment.
+In this step, I created the cost column which I defined as the time it takes to walk each line segment.
+I first measured the length of each line segment, and then used that information to determine the walking time.
+I relied upon precedent outlined throughout the [pgRouting Workshops](https://workshop.pgrouting.org/) to define 83 meters of length as one minute of walking.
 ```sql
 alter table roads_school add column length float;
 update roads_school